sahib/brig/docs/tutorial/init.rst

 buddies can later **find** and **authenticate** you.
 But enough of the mere theory, let's get started:

-.. todo:: New output of init.
-With password helper as default.

 .. code-block:: bash

     # Create a place where we store our metadata.